The CISM qualification

 This book is primarily created for exam prep, but is also a useful reference for information security managers.
 This current edition has been updated for the CISM Job Practice.

 As well as the CISM Review Manual, it is also advised that any candidate taking the CISM exam purchases and studies a copy of the Official CISM Review Questions, Answers & Explanations.

 The official CISM Review Questions, Answers & Explanations Manual, 9th Edition from ISACA provides 1,000 multiple-choice questions and their thoroughly explained answers to allow you to practise fully before sitting the CISM exam.
 This book has been updated for the CISM Job Practice.

 This package contains the CISM Review Manual, 15th Edition and the CISM Review Questions, Answers & Explanations Manual, 9th Edition.
 Both official ISACA books have been updated to reflect the current CISM job practice areas, and are the most up-to-date study resources for the CISM exam.

 Continuing Professional Education

-There is a Continuing Professional Education (CPE) policy in respect of qualified CISM professionals, which aims to ensure that all CISMs maintain an adequate level of current knowledge and proficiency in the field of information systems audit, control, and security.
+There is a Continuing Professional Education (CPE) policy in respect of qualified CISM professionals.
+The goal of this policy is to ensure that all CISMs maintain an adequate level of current knowledge and proficiency in the field of information systems audit, control and security.

 Maintenance fees and a minimum of 20 contact hours of CPE are required annually.
 In addition, a minimum of 120 contact hours are required during a fixed three-year period.

-See ISACA's Maintain Your CISM for further details.
+Please see the Maintain Your CISM page on ISACA’s website for further details.